webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ### Why is Knip so heavily engineered?

-Even though I love the Unix philosophy, at this point I believe for Knip it makes sense to have the pieces in a single tool.
+Even though a modular approach has its merits, for Knip it makes sense to have all the pieces in a single tool.

 Building up the module and dependency graph requires non-standard module resolution and not only static but also dynamic analysis (i.e. actually load and